About Jeffrey R. Patt

 • An investment fund focused on pharma and biologic investments in more than a dozen crossover and cornerstone investments.

-• A venture capital fund focused on early-stage investments in insurance-related technology and software.
+• A venture capital fund focused on early-stage investments in regulated industries.

 • Mergers and acquisitions